DsBastos/DsBastos/README.md

 - 🤝 I'm looking to collaborate on projects.
 - 👨‍💻 I will try to use Github as a portfolio for some of my projects and challenges I do.
 - 📚 I am also interested and curious about cybersecurity and UI & UX Design.
-- 💭 I believe that although evolution is individual we need each other to reach that purpose.
+- 💭 I believe that while evolution is individual, we need each other to achieve this purpose.

 <br>

 <h3 align="left">Languages and Tools:</h3>